 But if the content is seriously harmful you should send it to the service or platform that was used to send, post or share it.
 This is usually the fastest way to get the content removed and stop the bad behaviour, if the service or platform has clear rules and moderators who can assess reports and take action.
 This also allows them to understand, prevent and respond when patterns of abuse develop that may affect other users.
 You can find reporting links for common services and platforms in The eSafety Guide.
 Also, you can follow our tips about how to manage the impacts of adult cyber abuse.

-If the harmful content is serious enough, and the service or platform does not help you within 48 hours, eSafety can direct them to remove it.
+If the harmful content is serious enough, and the service or platform does not help you, eSafety can direct them to remove it.

 For eSafety to investigate, the harmful content must meet the legal definition of 'adult cyber abuse'.
 This means it must target a specific Australian adult and be both: